How to open an FBS account?

 The Bank of England and the Federal Reserve applied quantitative easing during the 2008 crisis.
-The QE in the United States lowered mortgage rates, stabilized inflation, and improved employment situation.
+The QE in the United States lowered mortgage rates, stabilized inflation, and improved employment.
 On the other side, it devaluated the US dollar.

 The European Central Bank began its quantitative easing program in January 2015.
 The bank decided to stop the policy at the end of 2018, despite the slower economic growth.

-There are many pros and cons for the quantitative easing program.
-From the one side, it definitely supports a stagnating economy.
-From the other side, there are risks for the currency devaluation and the creation of bubbles.
-Nevertheless, the effect of the policy can give a boost to economic activity during the time of uncertainties.
+There are many pros and cons to the quantitative easing program.
+On the one side, it supports a stagnating economy.
+On the other side, there are risks of currency devaluation and the creation of bubbles.
+Nevertheless, the effect of the policy can give a boost to economic activity during times of uncertainty.

 Other articles in this section